harbingerofme/MonsterTrainmods/README.md

 Mods for Monster Train

-SupressChatterLogs - turned your log to verbose so you could see what's going on?
-Getting annoyed you are constantly getting scrolled down by CHATTER logs?
-Then this is the mod for you.
+To install, find the latest release in the releases tab and drop the .dll file into your plugins folder unless otherwise specified.

+**BepInExLogProvider** - Did you mess up something weird in the assembly-csharp for monstertrain like I did?
+Do you just want prettier logprinting?
+Then the BepInExLogProvider is the plugin for you.
+It pipes all Logs to the appropriate BepInEx loglevels.